emotive/CiviCRM-Scalable-Import-Tool/readme.txt

 	1. The script will look at blank email, states/province and postal codes as invalid fields.

-	2. The script will only validate email, states/province and postal codes
+	2. The script will only validate email, states/province and postal codes .

-	3. The quick validation processing only look at the first 100 columns of the import file
+	3. The quick validation processing only look at the first 100 columns of the import file.

-	4. The script will not format custom fields that are date type, so to import those fields, they must be in yyyy-mm-dd in order to be properly imported
+	4. The script will not format custom fields that are date type, so to import those fields, they must be in yyyy-mm-dd in order to be properly imported.

+	5. Email notifications on import completion does not send on large imports.

 /*************************************************************
  * 6. Upcoming Features
  ************************************************************/

-	1. Ability to append contact data to update existing contacts
-	2. Track/view Import process
-	3. Add new group during the import process
-	4. Integrate mapping information with CiviCRM to save import mapping
+	1. Staggered import, allow multiple import jobs to be created for individual import to increase reliability of the process

 	If you have other ideas and suggestions, please contact at chang@emotivellc.com and feel free to contribute to the code